openstack/nova-specs/specs/wallaby/approved/modernize-os-hypervisors-api.rst

 ``free_ram_mb``, ``memory_mb``, ``memory_mb_used``, ``vcpus``, ``vcpus_used``,
 and ``running_vms``.

+The ``/os-hypervisors/statistics`` API contains summary information of the above fields and will be removed entirely, returning a HTTP 404 (Not Found) on the new API microversion.

-In addition, the ``/os-hypervisors/statistics`` API will be removed entirely and will return a HTTP 404 (Not Found).
+The uptime information shown by the ``/os-hypervisors/{hypervisor_id}/uptime`` API doesn't warrant its own API and will also return a HTTP 404 (Not Found) on the new API microversion.
+This information will be accessible via a new ``uptime`` field on responses from the ``/os-hypervisors/{hypervisor_id}`` API.

 Finally, change the policy used for the ``/os-hypervisors`` API from ``SYSTEM_READER`` to ``SYSTEM_READER_OR_PROJECT_ADMIN``, allowing users with